 - Jhally, S. (2000).
 Advertising at the edge of the apocalypse.
 In Anderson, R., & Strate, L., Eds.
 Critical studies in media commercialism.
 New York: Oxford University Press, 27-39.

-Thanks also to Caroline Heldman; I borrowed some of the text in this post from a forthcoming co-authored essay.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Thanks also to Caroline Heldman; I borrowed some of the text in this post from a forthcoming co-authored essay.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.